KingAkku/Sustainability-for-Future/SDG's_in_Classroom.md

 Increase the exports of developing countries.

 Development Goal seventeen focuses on building synergies and partnerships between governments, businesses as well as organizations for the purpose of enhancing all sdgs, including sdg 16.
-This means that no country or organization can achieve these global goals by itself—collaborative approach is very important.
+This means that no country or organization can achieve these global goals by itself a collaborative approach is very important.
 This means working together within local, national, and international systems in order to mitigate the impediments to sustainable development in terms of resources, information, and assistance.